etiennebacher/tidypolars/README.md

 - [`arrow`](https://arrow.apache.org/docs/r/): one of the closest
   alternatives to `tidypolars`.
-Also has lazy evaluation and query optimizations, uses Acero in the background to translate dplyr queries to `arrow`.
+Also has lazy evaluation and query optimizations, uses Acero in the background to translate `dplyr` code and perform computations.
-  - **How is tidypolars different?**: Polars (and therefore `tidypolars`) uses an unofficial Arrow memory specification but all operations are implemented (and optimized) from scratch.
-The query optimizations can therefore be very different.
+  - **How is tidypolars different?**: Polars (and therefore `tidypolars`) uses an unofficial Arrow memory specification.
+All operations are implemented (and optimized) from scratch, meaning that query optimizations can be very different from Acero.
 The list of R functions that are translated to the Arrow engine may also differ.
 - [`collapse`](https://sebkrantz.github.io/collapse/): has very fast
   operations but still needs to import all data into memory, which prevents using larger-than-RAM datasets.